-Will Smith was asked to leave the Oscars after Chris Rock slap and refused, academy says
+Will Smith refused to leave the Oscars after slapping Chris Rock, academy says

-The revelation came after the Board of Governors met to initiate “disciplinary proceedings against Mr. Smith for violations of the Academy’s Standards of Conduct, including inappropriate physical contact, abusive or threatening behavior, and compromising the integrity of the Academy.”
+The revelation came after the academy’s board of governors met to initiate “disciplinary proceedings against Mr. Smith for violations of the Academy’s Standards of Conduct, including inappropriate physical contact, abusive or threatening behavior, and compromising the integrity of the Academy.”

-During the ceremony, Rock made a joke at the expense of Jada Pinkett Smith, Smith’s wife.
-Smith climbed onto stage, struck Rock across the face and returned to his seat, where he twice yelled, “Keep my wife’s name out your f---ing mouth.”
+During the ceremony on Sunday, Rock made a joke at the expense of Jada Pinkett Smith, Smith’s wife.
+Smith strode onto the stage, struck Rock across the face and returned to his front-row seat, where he twice yelled, “Keep my wife’s name out your f---ing mouth.”

-Later in the ceremony, he accepted the best actor award for his role in “King Richard” and gave a teary speech in which he apologized to the academy and his fellow nominees, but not Rock.
-The next day, he posted an Instagram apology to Rock.
+Later in the ceremony, he accepted the best-actor award for his role in “King Richard” and gave a teary speech in which he apologized to the academy and his fellow nominees, but not Rock.
+The next day, he posted an Instagram apology that addressed the comedian.
 Rock has not spoken publicly about the event.

-Previously, questions abounded as to why the academy did not remove Smith from the ceremony after the incident.
+Questions abounded after the incident as to why the academy did not remove Smith from the ceremony.

 The academy said it is providing Smith with “at least 15 days’ notice of a vote regarding his violations and sanctions, and the opportunity to be heard beforehand by means of a written response.”
 The board will meet again on April 18, at which point it “may take any disciplinary action, which may include suspension, expulsion, or other sanctions.”